-Edward Avedis is a sixth-generation fine jewelry designer based in Santa Monica who offers an assortment of bespoke and beautifully-crafted bridal pieces through his eponymous jewelry atelier.
+Edward Avedis is a sixth-generation fine jewelry designer based in Santa Monica who offers an assortment of bespoke and beautifully crafted bridal pieces through his eponymous jewelry atelier.

 What to Look for in a Jade Engagement Ring

+• What are some popular cuts for jade rings?
 The primary cut for jade is cabochon (a term that refers to gemstone shapes that aren’t faceted or carved).
 Avedis nods to oval, round, and marquise silhouettes as common cabochon jade stones you’ll find with engagement rings.

 How to Care For Your Jade Engagement Ring

 Avedis recommends washing your jade with soap and warm water to help keep its shine.
-“Jade is a durable gem so it’s scratch resistant to a certain degree,” he adds.
+“Jade is a durable gem so it’s scratch-resistant to a certain degree,” he adds.
 “Also, be sure to avoid harsh detergents."